Csantos07/account_app_part_two/README.md

 crud-transaction-model-and-views

-12.16.22
+12.27.22
 At this point we have the forecast functionality hardcoded for

 one account: Savings
-one transaction: Mortgage
+many transactions: Mortgage & Bills

 Todo:

-- Create a couple of other transactions under savings.
+- [x] Create a couple of other transactions under savings.
-  - Make sure all transactions are performed as expected.
+  - [x] Make sure all transactions are performed as expected.
 - Create transactions on a seperate account.
   - Checking: Gym Membership or Credit Card
 - Create a view for forecast